Through the Thrive Apprentice template settings you can customize the way your course will look like on your WordPress website.

 By selecting that option you will be sent to the Template Settings, as seen in the screenshot above.
 However, this time, you will be able to see how the changes applied to your own course.

-Moving forward the article, you will be able to see exactly what every feature in the "Template Settings" does.
+Moving forward with the article, you will be able to see exactly what every feature in the "Template Settings" does.

 The Demo/Live Option